geccoanon/geccoanon.github.io/draft.md

 This seems to be caused by the environment's design: some fireballs might be out of the agent's sight but are actually approaching, the agent can be hit by them when it's dodging other fireballs that are in the vision.

 Through these tasks, we are able to give a positive answer to the first question, *is our agent able to solve challenging vision-based RL tasks?
 If so, what are the advantages over other methods that solved the same tasks?*
-Our agent is able to solve challenging vision-based RL tasks, it is efficient in terms of being able to reach higher scores with significantly less parameters.
+Our agent is able to solve challenging vision-based RL tasks, it is efficient in terms of being able to reach higher scores with significantly fewer parameters.
 Furthermore, it is self-interpretable and reasons coherently as humans do because it is able to make decisions based on spatial information extracted from visual inputs.

 ## Generalize to Modified Environments